Sky100

+Sky100 is located two floors below The Ritz-Carlton, Hong Kong.
+Visitors reach the observation deck using high-speed lifts, which travel from the entrance on the second floor to the 100th floor in 60 seconds.

 History

 Sun Hung Kai Properties held a naming contest for the new observation deck.
 Both the English and Chinese name were selected among 3,000 entries in May 2010.
+Sky100 opened on 17 April 2011.

 Facilities

-Aside from the view of Hong Kong, Sky100 contains several other attractions including a Paris-style eatery called Café 100 on the west side.
+Aside from the view of Hong Kong, Sky100 contains several other attractions including a Paris-style eatery called Café 100 on the west side of the observation deck.
 Other features include a virtual reality (VR) attraction, augmented reality photo-taking, and a photo booth.

 Sky100's Advanced Telescope provides "sunny day setting" and pre-recorded views from bright days, and on-screen indicators point to landmarks.
 Other settings include night views and fireworks.
 Interactive touch screens dot the deck, offering facts, tips and an itinerary planner.

 Race to ICC-100

 Since 2012, Sky100 has also served as the finish point for the annual "Race to ICC-100—SHKP Vertical Run for the Chest", organised by Sun Hung Kai Properties (Developer of the International Commerce Centre) and The Community Chest of Hong Kong.
 The race begins at Level 8 and winds its way up the building's staircases to Sky100.
 The event is normally held in early December.